Turkey for Lillian

 hunting-turkey-6

 From our vantage point, we can see into a distant field where a trio of big black birds is moving in.
 They disappear into the woods and we fully expect them to reappear from the bush line and strut in on our decoys.
 Lillian has an arrow nocked, waiting with palpable intensity.
 We are all immersed in this intriguing juncture in time when everything is unfolding as it should.
 Suddenly I see Lillian’s eyes squint and her neck crane.
 “Yote,” she whispers.
-Dylan and I look out to where the turkeys were and see a coyote trotting with purpose across the field.
+Dylan and I looked out to where the turkeys were and saw a coyote trotting with purpose across the field.

 hunting-turkey-7